core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This specification refers to a group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
 Each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}):

 * One Common Context, shared by all the endpoints in the group.
-Three new parameters are included in the Common Context: Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters, which all relate to the  signature of the message included in group mode (see {{mess-processing}}).
+Two new parameters are included in the Common Context: Counter Signature Algorithm and Counter Signature Parameters, which all relate to the counter signature of the message computed when using the group mode (see {{mess-processing}}).

 * One Sender Context, extended with the endpoint's private key.
 The private key is used to sign the message in group mode, and for calculating the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 If the pairwise mode is supported, the Sender Context is also extended with the Pairwise Sender Keys associated to the other endpoints (see {{sec-derivation-pairwise}}).
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.